 Other things to see

-And speaking of Saint Rochus: the custodian who had duty that day showed us a nice sculpture of this saint in the first chapel on the right (it may not be there permanently; see the last image in this post).
+And speaking of Saint Rochus: the custodian who had duty that day showed us a nice sculpture of this saint in the first chapel on the right (it may not be there permanently; see the image on the right).
 The statue has been painted and the colours are still fresh and vibrant.
 However, if you walk around Saint Rochus, you will see that the rear of the sculpture has never been finished.
 Nevertheless, the sculpture is rich in detail.
 Just take a look at the signs of the plague on Rochus’ bare thigh and the dog with the piece of bread in its mouth.

 Above, I already mentioned a work by Paolo da Caylina the Elder, who died after 1486.
 He was a painter and the brother-in-law of the more famous Vincenzo Foppa (ca. 1427-1515).
 His triptych, to be found in the sacristy, was made between 1460 and 1480.
 The central panel features a Madonna and Child with two angels.
 On the side panels, we see Saint Lawrence (left) and Saint Augustinus (right).
 Lawrence was a deacon who was martyred in 258 during the persecutions of the Roman emperor Valerianus (see Rome: San Lorenzo in Lucina).
 The iron grid that was used to roast him alive is clearly visible on the left panel.
 Augustinus was bishop of Hippo in North Africa.
 He is depicted as such, with a bishop’s chasuble and staff.
 The objects at the feet of the two saints are tools used by shoemakers and leather workers.
 They were the people who commissioned the triptych.